 How to Calculate Your Grocery Budget

-First thing you need to do is find out how much you are spending on groceries.
-Decide if you want your grocery budget to include only food or food and household items like toilet paper, shampoo etc.
+The first thing you need to do is find out how much you are spending on groceries.
+Then, decide if you want your grocery budget to include only food or food and household items like toilet paper, shampoo, etc.

 I keep my two budgets separate.
-I buy almost all of our household goods at Costco or BJs and I’m going monthly for these items.
-When in a pinch I know I can always get toothpaste and shampoos for under $1 if I check out out the weekly coupon deals.
-If you eat out frequently it would be easier to add this in to the food budget.
+I buy almost all of our household goods at Costco or BJs, and I’m going monthly for these items.
+When in a pinch, I know I can always get toothpaste and shampoos for under $1 if I check out the weekly coupon deals.
+If you eat out frequently, it would be easier to add this to the food budget.

 You can use the Grocery Budget calculator below that uses the (USDA) Low-Cost Food Plan.
 And read on for tips on how to actually achieve this grocery budget.